svvsaga/github-actions-public/apply-terraform-plan-from-artifact/README.md

 ## Description

-Apply Terraform plan from artifact in previous job.
-We use this action when plan and apply happens in the same workflow.
-Github cleans up these artifacts.
+Apply Terraform plan from artifact in previous job

 ## Inputs